umbraco/UmbracoDocs/Contribute/Code-samples/index.md

 * Add only compilable samples
 * Check for syntax errors

-Each of these best practices are explained in more details below.
+Each of these guidelines is explained in more detail below.

 ### Add a clear description